Olav23/Security-audit-and-risk-analysis/README.md

 # Security-audit-and-risk-analysis

 ## 📌 Overview
-This project is a hands-on cybersecurity audit carried out in a controlled lab environment.
-The goal was to simulate a real-world infrastructure assessment, identify vulnerabilities, and evaluate their potential impact.
+This project is a cybersecurity audit conducted in a controlled lab environment as part of a penetration testing practice scenario.
+The objective was to simulate a basic infrastructure assessment and identify potential security weaknesses.

 ## 🎯 Objectives
-- Discover exposed services and open ports
+- Perform network reconnaissance and service enumeration
-- Identify known vulnerabilities in running services
+- Identify potential vulnerabilities in exposed services
-- Assess exploitation risk in a lab environment
+- Evaluate authentication security
-- Provide mitigation and hardening recommendations
+- Provide remediation and hardening recommendations

 ## 🛠️ Tools Used
-- Nmap (network reconnaissance and port scanning)
+- Nmap – network scanning and service detection
-- Nessus (vulnerability scanning)
+- Nessus – vulnerability assessment
-- Hydra (brute-force testing)
+- Hydra – brute-force authentication testing
-- John the Ripper (password cracking)
+- John the Ripper – password cracking analysis

 ## 🔍 Methodology
-1. Performed network scanning using Nmap to identify active hosts and services
+- Performed network enumeration using Nmap to identify open ports and services
-2. Conducted vulnerability analysis with Nessus
+- Ran vulnerability scans with Nessus to detect known security issues
-3. Tested authentication strength using Hydra
+- Tested authentication strength using Hydra against exposed services
-4. Attempted password analysis with John the Ripper
+- Analyzed password hashes using John the Ripper
-5. Correlated findings to assess overall system risk
+- Correlated results to evaluate overall system exposure

 ## 🚨 Key Findings
-- Exposed services detected including SSH, FTP, Telnet, and HTTP
+- Multiple exposed services detected (SSH, FTP, Telnet, HTTP)
-- Weak authentication mechanisms susceptible to brute-force attacks
+- Weak authentication policies enabling brute-force attempts
-- Service misconfigurations potentially exposing sensitive information
+- Service misconfigurations increasing attack surface

 ## ⚠️ Risk Assessment
-The target system was assessed as **high risk** due to the presence of multiple critical vulnerabilities and insecure services.
+The system was classified as **high risk** in a lab scenario due to the number of exposed services and weak authentication controls.

 ## 🛡️ Recommendations
-- Disable insecure protocols such as Telnet and FTP
+- Disable legacy protocols such as Telnet and FTP
 - Enforce strong password policies and account lockout mechanisms
-- Restrict access using firewall rules
+- Restrict access via firewall rules and network segmentation
-- Regularly apply security patches and updates
+- Apply regular security patches and updates

 ## 📄 Report
 Full technical report is available in the `/report` directory.